xuanhaocheng/BCS-dataset/README.md

 Only if researchers agree to the above conditions can they contact me (a1163478254@163.com ) to obtain a download link and then download this data set.

-If you still believe that our data set violates your image copyright, please contact us, and we will delete the corresponding image as soon as possible.
+Even though we have stated that this dataset can only be used for scientific research and teaching purposes, if you still believe that our dataset violates your image copyright, please contact us as soon as possible, and we will delete the corresponding image as soon as possible.

 *Crawler*
 =====